Nictordan/Full-App-Documentation/README.md

 - CSS: Markup language to style HTML content.
 - JavaScript: Programming language to create interactivity in websites.
 - ReactJS: A JavaScript framework for creating user interfaces.
-- Styled Components: A framework for ReactJS that allows CSS code to be written within a JavaScript file.
 - Material UI: A library for ReactJS created by Google with a view of standardising user interface layouts for consistency and accessibility.
 - Mapbox: API for implementing interactive maps.
 - Ruby on Rails: Back-end framework for the Ruby programming language.
 - PostgreSQL: Relational database management system.
 - Heroku: Deployment platform for the server side, which is the industry standard for a Ruby on Rails application.
 - Netlify: Deployment platform for the client side of the application.
 - Git / GitHub: Technologies used for version control.
 - Trello: Project management platform.